Hammad-Akbar/poligram/README.md

 ## Install Webpack

 This line installs Webpack on your Cloud9 workspace.
+You may be asked to also install webpack-cli.
+Type **yes**.

 ```$ npm install --save-dev webpack ```

-You may be asked to install webpack-cli.
-Type **yes**.

 **Note: This command MUST be ran from the folder that contains package.json!
 You will get an error if you are in a different folder!**